patrickgombert/erlang-koans/README.md

 ### Erlang Installation

-See the installation guide provided in the <a href="http://docs.basho.com/riak/latest/ops/building/installing/erlang/">Riak docs</a>.
+See the <a href="http://www.erlang.org/doc/installation_guide/INSTALL.html"> installation guide</a>.
+Be sure to install version 17 which includes the much anticipated map feature!